mbdriscoll/pygas/README.rst

 PyGAS -- PGAS Programming in Python
 ============================

-See documentation online at http://mbdriscoll.github.com/pygas/ .
+See online documentation at http://mbdriscoll.github.com/pygas.